top of page

 Lie on Stomach

-Push your hips into the ground or place a pillow under your hips to reduce the extension.
-Come up to your elbows if it feels good.
-You can also place both hands overhead if it feels good.
-Most people have flexion intolerance, so extending the spine by lying on your stomach should feel good after a few minutes.
-If this makes your pain worse, you might have extension intolerance and this position should be avoided.
+Push your hips into the ground or place a pillow under your hips to reduce extension.
+You can come up to your elbows if it feels good.
+Alternatively, place both hands overhead if that's comfortable.
+Most people tend to have flexion intolerance, so extending the spine by lying on your stomach should feel relief after a few minutes.
+If this position worsens your pain, you may have extension intolerance, and you should avoid it.

 Man on a blue mat performs two exercise positions on a patio.
 First lying face down, then raising torso and legs in a plank.
 Text: POSITION 1, POSITION 2.

-Open and decompress your ankles, knees, and hips, by sitting on your heels.
-Make your toes come together and allow your shins and the tops of your feet to rest on the ground.
+Open and decompress your ankles, knees, and hips by sitting on your heels.
+Keep your toes together and allow your shins and tops of your feet to rest on the ground.

 Man sitting on heels with "Heel sitting" text above.
 Gray tank top, black hat, on rooftop with wood panels.
 Text: "Heels apart, toes together."